Pan Sutong: Horses

 Pan Sutong began participating in horse racing in Hong Kong in 2011 and purchased several thoroughbreds, including Tailwind, Gold-Fun, Akeed Mofeed, Giant Treasure, Obliterator, Consort, Gold Mount, and Gold Land.

 Akeed Mofeed, sired by Dubawi, was reported to have been purchased for as much as 20 million Hong Kong dollars.
 The horse finished fourth in the Irish Derby 2012 and won the BMW Hong Kong Derby 2013.
 Akeed Mofeed was the runner-up in the G2 Longines Jockey Club Cup at Sha Tin Racecourse in November 2013 and won the G1 LONGINES Hong Kong Cup in December 2013.
 Akeed Mofeed retired from racing on 6 June 2014 and now stands as a stallion at Goldin Farms, Lindsay Park in South Australia.

 Gold-Fun, sired by Le Vie Dei Colori, was the champion of the Hong Kong Classic Mile 2013 and placed second runner-up in the BMW Hong Kong Derby 2013.
 Gold-Fun also won the National Day Cup in October 2013, the G2 BOCHK Wealth Management Jockey Club Mile in November 2013, and the HKG1 Queen's Silver Jubilee Cup in March 2014.
 He continued to compete in major races, including the Celebration Cup in October 2014 and the Chairman's Sprint Prize. in February 2015.

 Giant Treasure won his first Group 1 race at the Stewards' Cup (1600m) in January 2016.

 In September 2013, Goldin Australia Pty Ltd, a subsidiary of Goldin Group, acquired Lindsay Park Stud in Barossa Valley, South Australia, a 1,257.5-acre horse breeding and training facility.
 In March 2018, Gold Mount won the Class 1 Happy Valley Vase Handicap (1800m).

 Celebrity

 In 2005, Matsunichi, a company founded by Pan Sutong, appointed Olympic gold medalist Michael Phelps as a spokesperson for its MP3 player products.

 Personal life

-Pan Sutong is married and has a daughter named Jenny Pan.
+Pan Sutong is married and has one child.